 If you’re stuck for cash, just hang up some blankets or sheets across your window frame.
 It doesn’t matter so much how they look as how they work.
 We added some shade cloth scraps across the front of a neighbour’s lounge windows by nailing them to the fascia and holding the bottom down with rocks.
 The year we did that was the first year that they could open their lounge windows in Summer.

 Insulating is crating a physical barrier to the transmission of heat.
-If you look at the’ insulation‘ page, you’ll see that the best insulator is motionless air.
-It’ also the cheapest, provided you can find some way to trap it.
+The best insulator is motionless air.
+It also the cheapest, provided you can find some way to trap it.

 Most people think of insulation as those pink batts that you put in your roof but if you’re on a super tight budget, newspaper can do the job and it can be shredded to provide more bulk.
 Simply put garbage bags partially filled with newspaper and sealed into the roof cavity.
 At a pinch, sheets of corrugated cardboard can do the job.
 We’ve tried both and they are a temporary solution at best.